 Upgrading Your Security From the Bottom Up

-Updating your cybersecurity stack the right way is a holistic process that requires attention to all parts of your business.
-This includes upgrading your network security software, implementing a new firewall, or changing the way you conduct business communications, such as dropping SMS messaging.
+Updating your cybersecurity is a holistic process requiring attention to all business parts.
+This includes upgrading your network security software, installing a new firewall, or changing how you conduct business communications, such as dropping SMS messages.

-Whatever you’re looking to improve, Digital.com has countless guides, reviews, and best practice articles to help you secure your business the right way.
-Be sure to check back for regular updates to our content and new insights into the future of cybersecurity.
+Whatever you want to improve, Digital.com has countless guides, reviews, and best practice articles to help you secure your business correctly.
+Be sure to check back for regular updates, including content and new insights into the future of cybersecurity.